-According to a report by German newspaper Handelsblatt, ZF is evaluating a full spin-off of its Electrified Drive Technologies division under a project called “Verde.”
+According to a report by German newspaper Handelsblatt, ZF is evaluating a full spin-off of its Electrified Powertrain Technologies division under a project called “Verde”.
+Such move wouldn’t affect the Commercial Vehicles division as it concentrates on a branch of the company targeting the passenger car sector.

 ZF management would be aiming to complete the spin-off this year, with a potential sale by 2026.
 Hyundai Group and Foxconn are rumored buyers, still according to the Handelsblatt, but no agreement has been confirmed.
 The division holds €30 billion in orders but faces profitability concerns.